 Projection Theatres

-On a full-mission bridge simulator, a large viewing angle (preferably 360-degree) is desirable.
+On a full-mission bridge simulator, a large viewing angle is typical 210-degree field of view projected onto screens. (preferably 360-degree).
 A frequently applied setup is a circular projection screen with a number of projectors underneath or on top of the simulator bridge, each one being responsible for a sector of the outside view.
 Besides the characteristics of the projectors, some specific issues relate to the composition of the image in such a theatre.

 Warping and blending